Friday, 27 September 2013

 Martin Jol's Fulham make the short trip to Stamford Bridge on Saturday, and only a win will do for Chelsea as Mourinho's men look to get back to winning ways.

-Another defeat would be a disaster for the west London outfit and could even cast doubt over Mourinho's Chelsea future, despite only returning to the helm this summer.
+Another defeat would be a disaster for the west London outfit and

 In a bizarre twist, bookmakers Paddy Power have even slashed odds on the Portuguese tactician becoming the first managerial casualty of the Premier League, with fresh doubts over squad morale amongst the Chelsea squad.